 - Seeking professional financial advice

-Before you embark upon this journey to get out of debt, it’s important to understand the value of making adjustments in your budget.
+Before you embark upon this journey to discover the best way to get out of debt quickly, it’s important to understand the value of making adjustments in your budget.
 Giving up things we value can be difficult.
 It’s important, when reigning in debt, to separate essentials from non-essentials.
 Consider the following example to help you make some of the more difficult adjustments.

 Money borrowed – $3,000